restlet/restlet.github.io/documentation/user-guide/2.6/appendices/prototype-js-integration.md

 -   [How to use db4o to simplify persistence?](http://db4o.com/about/productinformation/resources/db4o-6.3-tutorial-java.pdf)
 -   [How to use JSON in Prototype.js?](http://www.prototypejs.org/learn/json)

-This example needs to be updated for Restlet Framework 2.1.
+This example needs to be updated for Restlet Framework {{ page.version }}.
 Help welcome

 # Demo construction